 The reported road casualties in Great Britain 2020 gives you insight into how common cycling accidents were from 2015 – 2020.

 - On average, 2 pedal cyclists were killed a week on the roads in Great Britain.

 - 83% of cyclists killed or seriously injured (KSIs) on the roads were male.

 - 56% of fatal cycling accidents happened on rural roads.
 29% of fatal cycling accidents occurred in traffic.

 Get in touch with our team today to see if you can begin a claim for a cycle accident.
-An advisor can speak to you at length about the incident to see if you have the right to claim.
+An advisor can speak to you at length about the incident to see if you have the right to claim, and provide you with information on what evidence do you need for a cyclist accident claim.
 If you are eligible to claim, a solicitor from our panel could offer to represent you on a No Win No Fee basis

 No Win No Fee Claims For A Cycle Accident